matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Managing services on-premises and in the Cloud.
     - Monitoring systems and services.
     - Migrating apps from VMs into your clusters.
-    - Maintaining consistent policies across all clusters, whether on-premises ot in the CLoud.
+    - Maintaining consistent policies across all clusters, whether on-premises ot in the Cloud.

-**Steps**
+**Steps.**

 - **Google Kubernetes Engine** for production ready apps.
 - **GKE On-Prem** is turn-key production-grade Kubernetes.